Zbeyer/Nora/sylex/sylex.md

 **Saharath** is a nomadic desert nation of tribes.
 A lot of Monks, Fighters, and Barbarians.

 -   Focus on Marshal advancement and Military dominance.
-Very focused on the lifting the Tribe.
+Very focused on lifting one's Tribe.
 -   Chief export: Magic gems and Mined goods.
 -   Colors: Orange & purple.
 -   Internal conflict: Head Tribe.